Music

 Rutgers University Glee Club

 The Rutgers University Glee Club traces its roots back to 1872 and has been among the nation’s premier collegiate choirs.
-Significant honors, recent concerts, and recordings under director Patrick Gardner reflect the ensemble’s current high level of recognition for the superior quality of its choral sound and its imaginative programming of new music by significant composers.
+Significant honors, recent concerts, and recordings under director Brandon Williams reflect the ensemble’s current high level of recognition for the superior quality of its choral sound and its imaginative programming of new music by significant composers.
 The performance of major choral/orchestral works for men’s ensemble has been a significant part of the Rutgers Glee Club’s recent activities.
 In 2000, the Glee Club joined with the Philadelphia Singers to perform Schoenberg’s Gurrelieder with the Philadelphia Orchestra under the direction of Sir Simon Rattle.
 The Rutgers Glee Club complements such major undertakings with presentations of a repertory ranging from traditional college songs through 19th-century masterworks for men’s chorus.

 In February 2020, the Rutgers University Glee Club performed at the American Choral Directors Association’s (ACDA) Eastern Division conference in Rochester, New York—their fourth performance at the division level, complementing their two performances at ACDA national conferences.
 Their performance in 2017 of the Brahms Alto Rhapsody with Metropolitan Opera mezzo-soprano Margaret Lattimore at Lincoln Center’s Alice Tully Hall was presented to a standing-room-only audience.